tferrari92/automate-all-the-things/README.md

 Some things could have been further automatized but I prioritized modularization and separation of concerns.<br>

 For example, the EKS cluster could have been deployed with ArgoCD installed in one pipeline, but I wanted to have them separated so that each module is focused on it's specific task, making each of them more recyclable.

+I also wanted to keep it simple, so not every security best practice will be followed.
+You can use this as a starting point and from here build something larger and more secure.
+You can, for exmple, add multiple environments.

 Let's begin...